Doubb/Multilingual-Translator-with-STT-TTS/README.md

 I used Google Cloud Speech API and Translation API.

+So, you must have your own Google Cloud account with billing and those APIs.

 Also, I referenced some parts of the project by a Korean developer, Chandong83.

 Here is the link -> http://blog.naver.com/PostView.nhn?blogId=chandong83&logNo=220773230509&categoryNo=65&parentCategoryNo=0&viewDate=&currentPage=1&postListTopCurrentPage=1&from=postView&userTopListOpen=true&userTopListCount=20&userTopListManageOpen=false&userTopListCurrentPage=1